SeyfAllahCheref/currency-catalog/README.md

 This project is developed with Angular 6 and it uses the API  [openfintech](https://api.openfintech.io)

 ## Search by currency fields feature
-In order to test the search feature you can change the filter to ID then use this ID `ABCBCNY` or change the filter to Type and use this type `currencies`
+In order to test the search feature you can change the filter to code then use this ID `ABCBCNY` or change the filter to Type and use this type `currencies`

 ## Development server